 Most of your clients probably understand the concept of diversification.
-By investing in different asset categories—through a broadly diversified portfolio—investors can reduce risk while maximizing returns.
-One category will be up, another will be down, but over the long term, diversified portfolios have historically outperformed those that are concentrated in a single asset class.
-(There are different types of diversification to avoid assets with similar levels of liquidity, risk or other factors.
-In this discussion, we’re talking primarily about diversifying based on the returns that assets can generate.)
+By investing in different asset categories — through a broadly diversified portfolio — investors may reduce risk while increasing returns.
+One category will be up, another will be down, but over the long term, diversified portfolios have historically seen higher risk-adjusted returns.1 (There are different types of diversification, to avoid assets with similar levels of liquidity, risk, or other factors.
+In this discussion, we’re talking primarily about diversifying based on the correlation of returns that assets can generate.)

 Many advisors suggest a mix of equities to create a diversified portfolio.
-For example, in addition to U.S. stocks, they might suggest international stocks, to give more global exposure.
-Yet international stocks are highly correlated with domestic stocks.
+For example, in addition to U.S. stocks, they might suggest international stocks, to give exposure that is more global.
+Yet international stocks can be correlated with domestic stocks.
 As the figure below shows, the two categories move almost in sync.
-In fact, the correlation has nearly doubled since 1999, from 0.47 in the 1980s to 0.86 since 2017.
-From 2010 to 2017, international stocks have offered little in the way of correlation benefits from diversification.
+Worse, the correlation has nearly doubled from 0.47 in the 1980s to 0.86 since 2010.
+From 2010 to 2019, international stocks have offered little in the way of correlation benefits from diversification.

 Similarly, many advisors recommend using bonds to diversify a stock-oriented portfolio.
 As with international stocks, however, this approach doesn’t avoid correlation.
-In fact, a hypothetical portfolio of 60 percent stocks and 40 percent bonds has a correlation value with the S&P 500 index of 0.99 — almost perfect positive correlation.
-(To be clear, there are a lot of different types of bonds, which can serve different functions in a portfolio.)
+In fact, a hypothetical portfolio of 60 percent stocks and 40 percent bonds has a correlation value with the S&P 500 index of 0.97 — almost perfect positive correlation.2

-Part of the issue is that in both asset categories — international stocks and bonds — are traded, meaning they're subject to market sentiment.
-And as investment markets become more globalized and interconnected, market sentiment shifts in similar ways around the world.
+Part of the issue is that in both cases — international stocks and bonds — the asset categories are traded, meaning they're subject to market sentiment.
+In additionan, as investment markets become more globalized and interconnected, market sentiment may shift in similar ways around the world.

-To get the correlation benefits of diversification, investors can look beyond the traded markets, to non-traded alternative investments such as real estate and private debt and equity.
+To get the benefits of diversification, investors can look beyond the traded markets, to non-traded alternative investments such as private debt and equity.
 The figure below shows the correlation of alternative asset categories — direct real estate and private debt and equity — to stocks and bonds.
-From 2007 to 2016, direct real estate showed little to no correlation to public bonds (-0.19), nor to domestic stocks (-0.04) or international stocks (-0.19).
-Similarly, private debt and equity investments have experienced a low correlation to public bonds (-0.13) and (-0.34), respectively.
+From 2009 to the second quarter of 2019, direct real estate showed little to no correlation to public bonds (-0.11), and moderately negative correlationr to domestic stocks (-0.043) or international stocks (-0.52).
+Similarly, private debt and equity investments have experienced a low correlation to public bonds (0.18) and (-0.24), respectively.
 An unchanging share price is not evidence of stability in the value of non-traded assets.

 The bottom line?
-To help diversify a portfolio — in an increasingly interconnected global market — investors can consider different investment assets and strategies that are truly noncorrelated.
+To help diversify a portfolio — in an increasingly interconnected global market — investors can consider different investment assets and strategies that are truly non-correlated.
 The good news is that there are traded and non-traded investment options available.
-Finding the right one depends on an investor’s risk tolerance, liquidity needs and overall financial goals, among other things.
+Finding the right one depends on an investor’s fees and risk tolerance, liquidity needs and overall financial goals.

 Past performance is no guarantee of future results.
-This is for illustrative purposes only and not indicative of any investment.
+This is not representative of the correlation expected of any CNL investment program, rather it illustrates generalized asset classes only.
 An investment cannot be made directly in an index.
-The information, data, analyses and opinions contained herein do not constitute investment advice offered by Morningstar and are provided solely for informational purposes. © 2017 Morningstar.
-All Rights Reserved.
+The information, data, analyses and opinions contained herein do not constitute investment advice offered by Morningstar Direct and are provided solely for informational purposes.

-Government bonds are guaranteed by the full faith and credit of the United States government as to the timely payment of principal and interest, while returns in private equity and non-traded REITs, stocks, real estate, and private debt are subject to losses and/or gains.
-Investors cannot invest in an index, so the indexes do not incorporate investors’ fees, expenses or taxes.
+Government bonds are guaranteed by the full faith and credit of the United States government as to the timely payment of principal and interest, while returns in private equity and stocks, real estate, and private debt are subject to losses and/or gains.
+You cannot invest in an index, so the indexes do not incorporate investors’ fees, expenses or taxes.
 The stock, real estate and private debt indexes presented reflect traded securities, and shares are easily redeemed.
 However, the markets experience daily price swings, sometimes based upon market sentiment.
-Non-traded REITs are higher risk investments; they may have no liquidity options and are designed for buy-and-hold investing that is not dependent on quarterly performance expectations.
 The private debt index is subject to competition for loans, interest-rate risk and risks of defaults.
-The NCREIF real estate index differs from non-traded REITs in many ways, as it does not incorporate brokerage fees.
+The NCREIF real estate index does not incorporate brokerage fees.
 Real estate can be subject to risks associated with general and local economic conditions, interest-rate fluctuation, credit risks, liquidity risks, and changes in corporate, legal and tax structures.
 International investments involve special risks, such as fluctuations in currency, foreign taxation, economic and political risks, liquidity risks, and differences in accounting and financial standards.

 About the Data: Risk is measured by annual standard deviation, which measures the fluctuation of returns around the arithmetic average return of the investment.
 The higher the standard deviation, the greater the variability (and thus risk) of the investment returns.
 The data assumes reinvestment of all income and does not account for taxes or transaction costs.
 An investment cannot be made directly in an index.
 Correlations are based on quarterly data.

-Direct real estate is represented by the Transactions-Based Index of Institutional Commercial Property Investment Performance (TBI) from the MIT Center for Real Estate from 2007 to 2010 and the NCREIF Transaction Based Index (NTBI) thereafter.
+Direct real estate is represented by the Transactions-Based Index of Institutional Commercial Property Investment Performance (TBI) from the MIT Center for Real Estate from April 2009 to March 2019 and the NCREIF Transaction Based Index (NTBI), thereafter.
 The performance of direct real estate represented by the TBI is based on the research from the MIT Center for Real Estate, which draws from the NCREIF property transaction database.
 The performance of direct real estate represented by the NTBI is based on properties that were in the NCREIF Property Index (NPI) and were sold that quarter.
 The NTBI methodology is a simpler, average-price-based version of the TBI (MIT) that does not require regression modeling.

 International stocks are represented by the Morgan Stanley Capital International Europe, Australasia and Far East (EAFE®) Index and emerging-market stocks by the Morgan Stanley Capital International Emerging Markets Index.